winitzki/scall/tutorial/programming_dhall.md

 ```dhall
 ∀(R : Type) → (F R → R) → G R  ≅  G (LFix F)
 ```
-Here `F` and `G` are arbitrary covariant functors, and `LFix F = ∀(R : Type) → (F R → R) → R` is the Church-encoded least fixpoint of `F`.
+Here `F` and `G` are arbitrary covariant functors, and `LFix F` is the Church-encoded least fixpoint of `F`.
 It is also assumed that all functions with type signature `∀(R : Type) → (F R → R) → G R` will satisfy the **strong dinaturality law**.

 This book calls this the **Church-Yoneda identity** because of the similarity to both the Church encodings and the types of functions used in the Yoneda identities.
 The Church-Yoneda identity is mentioned as "proposition 1" in the proceedings of the conference ["Fixed Points in Computer Science 2010"](https://hal.science/hal-00512377/document) on page 78 of the paper by T. Uustalu.

-In the next subsection, we will use that identity to prove the Church encoding formula for mutually recursive types.

-Here is a proof of the Church-Yoneda identity that assumes that the parametricity theorem holds for all values.
+We will now show a proof of the Church-Yoneda identity under assumptions of parametricity.

 To make the proof shorter, let us define the "Church-Yoneda" type constructor, which we will denote by `CY`:
 ```dhall